 Not having a separate portfolio management office for H1 and H2 portfolios also makes sense from the point of view of maximizing business-aligned, outcome-oriented teams and minimizing function-aligned, activity-oriented teams.
 Product-centric IT represents a scaled, outcome-oriented configuration whereas portfolio management is an activity.
 A separate portfolio management office is a shared service just like how a separate testing team or a separate deployment team is a shared service.
 Shared services are prone to local optimization and therefore best kept to a minimum.

-The habit of benefits validation based portfolio management can be introduced into traditional, project-centric IT.
+ConclusionAs described above, the habit of benefits validation based portfolio management can be introduced into traditional, project-centric IT.
 Product-centric IT provides further opportunities to seamlessly embed portfolio management into line management.
 Institutionalizing benefits validation reforms the funding function of project portfolio management in traditional project-centric IT whereas the move to product-centric IT disrupts (to good effect) the function altogether.